SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Introduction

+Since the staggered fermion formulation is computationally the least expensive approach, has small discretization effects, and preserves a subgroup of the chiral symmetry, it is the primary choice for the study of the QCD phase diagram, thermodynamics, and transport properties of quark-gluon plasma in LQCD, see Refs.~\cite{Ding:2015ona,Schmidt:2017bjt,Guenther:2020jwe} for recent reviews.
+In particular, the use of the HISQ action is advantageous in these calculations~\cite{Schmidt:2017bjt}.

 Highly improved staggered quarks are also appropriate for situations where one wants to include a dynamical charm quark.
-This is relevant for example in determinations of CKM matrix elements, which are currently being extended by $N_f=2+1+1$ HISQ configurations~\cite{FermilabLattice:2019ikx}, and in recent calculations of the hadronic vacuum polarization contribution to the muon's anomalous magnetic moment~\cite{FermilabLattice:2022smb}.
-HISQ ensembles find themselves utilized in other phenomenological investigations, including the determinations of parton distribution functions, see e.g. \cite{Gao:2021dbh}, and determinations of the coupling constant $\alpha_S$~ \cite{Bazavov:2014soa,Maezawa:2016vgv,Bazavov:2019qoo,Petreczky:2019ozv,Petreczky:2020tky}.
-Clearly, there is a wide range of application for HISQ code to efficiently examine a variety of physically interesting phenomena.
+This is relevant for example in determinations of CKM matrix elements, which are currently being improved with the use of $N_f=2+1+1$ HISQ configurations~\cite{FermilabLattice:2019ikx}, and in recent calculations of the hadronic vacuum polarization contribution to the muon's anomalous magnetic moment~\cite{FermilabLattice:2022smb}.
+Other applications of HISQ action in LQCD calculations include parton distribution functions, see e.g. Ref. \cite{Fan:2022kcb}, and determinations of the coupling constant $\alpha_s$ and quark masses, see e.g. Ref.~\cite{Chakraborty:2014aca}.
+Clearly, there is a wide range of application for LQCD code using HISQ action to efficiently examine a variety of physically interesting phenomena.

+Modern lattice codes tend to be written for GPUs in order to achieve the performance necessary to make lattice computations feasible.
+In this context it is important that such code is designed to be compatible with multiple APIs, since modern supercomputers utilize GPUs from multiple manufacturers.
+In particular, popular Top500 supercomputers, like Frontier, LUMI, Leonardo, and Perlmutter, utilize AMD or NVIDIA GPUs.
+Current lattice calculations also often demand lattice sizes so large that they can no longer be accommodated in memory by a single GPU, making multi-GPU and multi-node support a fundamental requirement.